Deploy Production PostGres - EKS

 Potential Unrecoverable Data Loss - Please read.

-If you have been loading data and this is a migration, do not proceed unless you fully understand the migration process.
+If you have been loading data and this is a migration, don't proceed unless you fully understand the migration process.
 Catalog loss can lead to data becoming unrecoverable.
-To migrate an existing deployment it is strongly suggested to talk to Hydrolix support and review the following page Migrate to External PostgreSQL.
+To migrate an existing deployment it's strongly suggested to talk to Hydrolix support and review the following page Migrate to External PostgreSQL.

 metadata: